 Recordkeeping and Reporting

 Records shall be kept of all soil excavation and handling activities.
-Recordkeeping requirements are ultimately the responsibility of the developer, but in practice shall be fulfilled by the Site general contractor with the assistance of the Environmental Professional.
+Recordkeeping requirements are ultimately the responsibility of the developer, but in practice shall be fulfilled by the Site General Contractor.
 These records shall include but not be limited to the following:

 A list of the contractors and any subcontractors conducting soil excavation, on-site management and reuse, and off-site transport and reuse/disposal work;